hdinkel/linuxcommandline/linux_intermediate/basic_scripting.rst

 Documentation is done either by writing comments into the script or by creating a special documentation file (``README.txt`` or similar).
 Documenting in the script can be done in several ways:

-* A preamble in the script, outlining the purpose, parameters and variables of the script as well as some information about authorship and and perhaps changes.
+* A preamble in the script, outlining the purpose, parameters and variables of the script as well as some information about authorship and perhaps changes.

 * Within the script as blocks of text or "End of line" comments.